koddo/coding-interviews-prep-msk/README.md

 TODO: a list of algorithms theory and data structures topics, so we can rotate them every arbitrary period of time, e.g., a month or two

-TODO: buy a hardcopy of the "Cracking the Coding Interview" book

-TODO: a list of phone interview questions, https://javarevisited.blogspot.com/2015/02/50-programmer-phone-interview-questions-answers.html
+TODO: add more data science interview questions

 # Coding problems websites